imwithfriends/passwordless-login/readme.txt

 == Changelog ==
+= 1.0.5 =
+* Fix: Fixed an issue with the Email Content Type.
+Now we are using the wp_mail_content_type filter to set this.
 = 1.0.4 =
-Fix: Remove email 'from' filter.
+* Fix: Remove email 'from' filter.
 Should use wp_mail_from filter.
-Added support for HTML inside the e-mail that gets sent.
+* Added support for HTML inside the e-mail that gets sent.
-Added the wpa_change_link_expiration filter to be able to change the lifespan of the token Added the wpa_email_from_tag filter which changes the From tag in the email headers Added the wpa_change_form_label to be able to change the label for the login form.
-The label also changes automatically now based on the value of the Allow Users to Login With option set in Profile Builder -> Manage Fields.
+* Added the wpa_change_link_expiration filter to be able to change the lifespan of the token
+* Added the wpa_change_form_label to be able to change the label for the login form.
+The label also changes automatically now based on the value of the Allow Users to * Login With option set in Profile Builder -> Manage Fields.
-Fix: Generating the url using add_query_args() function = 1.0.3 =
+* Fix: Generating the url using add_query_args() function = 1.0.3 =
 Fix: Minor readme change
 = 1.0.2 =
 Fix: Added require_once for the PasswordHash class
 = 1.0.1 =
-Security fix: tokens are now hashed in the database.
+* Security fix: tokens are now hashed in the database.
-Security fix: sanitized the input fields data.
+* Security fix: sanitized the input fields data.
-Fix: no longer using transients.
+* Fix: no longer using transients.
 Now using user_meta with an expiration meta since transients are not to be trusted.
-Change: removed a br tag
+* Change: removed a br tag
 = 1.0 =
 Initial version.
 Added a passwordless login form as a shortcode.